 A downside to paying for home upgrades with cash may be that the homeowner empties a savings account or cuts corners on the renovations to avoid needing to borrow funds.
 Or, if an emergency occurs and the savings account was used to renovate, then high-interest credit cards might need to be used to address the emergency.

-A home equity line of credit (HELOC) might be another option for a house upgrade.
-This type of loan allows the homeowner to borrow against the equity in the home to pay for renovations.
+You might consider a home equity line of credit (HELOC) to finance a house upgrade.
+This type of loan allows you to borrow against the equity in the home to pay for renovations.
 How much is available to borrow will depend upon how much equity is available and the loan-to-value ratio (LTV) that a lender permits.

 For example, if a lender has an 80% LTV ratio, that means the institution would: